sara-nl/researchdrivedocs/source/index.rst

 ..
-SWIFT Documentation documentation master file, created by sphinx-quickstart on Tue Dec 16 11:32:42 2014.
+ResearchDrive Documentation documentation master file, created by sphinx-quickstart on Tue Dec 16 11:32:42 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.